Cortex AISQL: A Production SQL Engine for Unstructured Data: Experimental Evaluation

 In this experiment, we vary the selectivity of the \texttt{IN} predicate between $0.1$ and $1$, with $1$ indicating that all input rows satisfy the \texttt{IN} predicate.
-We then measure the speedup we get by carefully reordering the predicate evaluation so that the \texttt{AI\_FILTER} predicate is evaluated last.
-As can be seen from the normalized results in Figure~\ref{fig:predicate_reordering}, applying the \texttt{AI\_FILTER} last yields up to a 7$\times$ speedup in our experiment.
+We then measure the speedup from reordering the predicate evaluation so that the \texttt{AI\_FILTER} predicate is evaluated last.
+The normalized results in Figure~\ref{fig:predicate_reordering} show that applying the \texttt{AI\_FILTER} last yields up to a 7$\times$ speedup in our experiment.
 In practice, the actual speedup will depend on several factors, such as the relative costs of the different predicates and their selectivities.

 In the second experiment, we measure the impact on total execution time of the compiler optimization that decides the placement of AI predicates (\texttt{AI\_FILTER}) with respect to joins based on the total LLM cost.
 We consider the following AISQL statement that performs a join between two input tables and has two predicates in the ON clause, one of which is an \texttt{AI\_FILTER}.